Gudbrandr/RouteChecker/example1.md

 ![Example 7.](./images/ex7.png)

 To see what's happening to rail 2, turn on the rail report as well as the wall report and reprocess.
 Use the `Next Error` button to skip down to the warning.
-Rail 1 isn't mentioned in nearby rows but, if you scroll up or make the window taller, you'll see it 36 rows higher up, ending in line 546 of the route.
+Rail 1 isn't mentioned in nearby rows but, if you scroll up or make the window taller, you'll see it 36 rows higher up, ending on line 546 of the route.

 ![Example 8.](./images/ex8.png)